klidi/leaseweb-lucid/readme.md

 ## Application workflow

 Workflow its very simple, controller always interacts with a feature, features eather runs an operation or multiple, which are a job wrappers, or runs jobs.
-Jobs dont run other jobs.
+Jobs don't run other jobs.

 I have implemented a very basic oauth2 with laravel passport enabling user registration and authentication